oroinc/documentation/install_upgrade/installation_quick_start_dev/common_process.rst

       composer install --prefer-dist --no-dev

-   .. note:: For Enterprise Editions, it is strongly recommended to use ElasticSearch as a search engine and RabbitMQ as a message queue broker in production.
+   .. note:: For Enterprise Editions, it is strongly recommended to use ElasticSearch as a search engine and RabbitMQ as a message queue broker in production environment.

 -  Create the database with the name specified in the previous step (default name is |db_name|).